Illicit Discharge Elimination Program

 The City has reviewed their records and completed a field investigation of these 17 waters of the state and has identified over 220 individual point source discharges.
 Specific information has been gathered for all such point source discharges.
 Each of the point source discharges was inspected during dry weather flow to determine if flow was present.
 Any point source discharges which exhibited discharge during dry weather conditions and/or showed signs of odors, deposits, floatable matter, or other signs of an illicit discharge were then sampled, tested, and investigated.
 If the results from the chemical and biological test indicate the presence of a sanitary waste, chemical waste, or other illicit discharge, the upstream system will be investigated until the source of the illicit discharge can be found.
 The City will then make sure that any illicit discharge is removed from the storm water system.

-Over 99% of the parcels within the City of East Lansing are served by public sanitary sewers.
+Over 99% of the parcels within the City of East Lansing are served by public sanitary or combined sewers.
 As such, only a few isolated parcels are still served by individual on-site sewage disposal systems.
 The on-site sewage disposal systems are permitted through the individual County Departments of Health.

 Report Illicit Discharges